2003 Euro Formula 3000 Series

 The 2003 Euro Formula 3000 Series was scheduled over 10 rounds and contested over 9 rounds.
 10 different teams, 26 different drivers competed.
 All teams raced with Lola T99/50 chassis with Zytek engines.

+The scoring system was 10-6-4-3-2-1 points awarded to the first six finishers.

 Driver and team lineup

 Race calendar

 The season was scheduled to start at Autódromo do Estoril on 27 April, but the round was cancelled by promoter.